xiuql/BDSIM4CEPC/manual/source/installation.rst

 .. rubric:: Footnotes

-.. [#macafsnote] Note, **AFS** is not supported with Mac OSX as there is no Mac compatible
+.. [#macafsnote] Note, the use of **AFS** with the Mac OSX build of BDISM is not supported
-		 version of Geant4 available on AFS.
+		 as there is no compatible version of Geant4 available on AFS.

 .. [#ncoresnote] If your computer supports hyper-threading, you can use twice the number of
 		 cores with the ``make -jN`` command.
 Ie a computer has 4 cores and supports